Accessibility Tools

 LFDCS recognizes the importance of preparing our students for their future through the integration of technology in our school and curriculum.
 Since our founding, computer labs and the skills they foster were foremost in our priorities.
 Multiple carts of Chromebooks enable 1:1 use in grades 1-8, and our youngest learners in K1 and K2 share multiple carts of iPads to use in class.
 All classrooms and resource rooms are equipped with short throw projectors and whiteboards.
 LFDCS is committed to Blended Learning by integrating technology into all parts of planning, assessment and instruction.
 LFDCS has a Digital Instructor to work with teachers to effectively integrate technology into instruction.
 To learn more about instructional technology and digital learning, please visit Digital Learning.
 Our students and teachers adapted to remote learning when necessary with high-level instruction because the technology and digital apps needed were already familiar.

-LFDCS houses a state-of-the-art gymnasium built adjacent to its Upper School and is committed to the health and fitness of our students.
-Because the student population is growing, LFDCS began leasing a gym that once housed the city’s Jewish Community Center.
+LFDCS houses a state-of-the-art gymnasium in the Upper School and is committed to the health and fitness of our students.
 Students in all grades participate in physical education (PE) classes weekly and are introduced to fitness, stretching, strengthening of muscles and breathing.
 Students learn individual and team fitness routines as well as team sports and sportsmanship.
-We hope to begin again this year our after-school fitness activities that include: soccer, a running club, volleyball, wrestling, karate, cheerleading, gymnastics (Youth Development Organizations partnership) and league basketball for girls and boys in grades 5-8.
+Our after-school fitness activities might include: soccer, a running club, volleyball, wrestling, karate, cheerleading, gymnastics (Youth Development Organizations partnership) and league basketball for girls and boys in grades 5-8.